bitExpert/disco/CONTRIBUTING.md

 $ git push {username} master:master
 ```

-If you're tracking other branches — for example, the "develop" branch, where new feature development occurs — you'll want to do the same operations for that branch; simply substitute  "develop" for "master".
+If you're tracking other branches you'll want to do the same operations for those branches; simply substitute the branch names for "master".

 ### Working on a patch